Akascape/Rembg-Fuse/README.md

 8. Select the model and let the plugin do its work
 9. The removed background will be displayed through the media out (if connected)

-### ⮞ Automatic Setup for beginners [Rembg_Manager]
+### ⮞ Automatic Setup for beginners [Rembg_Manager](https://github.com/Akascape/Rembg-Fuse/blob/main/Rembg/rembg_manager.py)
-An easy-to-use Python script has been developed to simplify the Rembg setup.
+An easy-to-use Python application has been developed to simplify the Rembg setup.
 Just open the setup.py file—either directly in Python or via the Fuse interface — and follow the installation steps.

 <br> ![demo_rembg_manager](https://github.com/user-attachments/assets/a5de323e-6bf9-4823-ba59-fb7e29ddad65)